mple06/dayplanner/README.md

 # DayplannerML
 Life can get crazy!
 With this scheduler, you can plan out your day so it's not so hectic.
-This web application is fully responsive using local storage and time.
+This web application is fully responsive using local storage and time to color code the entries.
 Entries are saved once lock icon is clicked.
 The entry will highlight a certain color depending on the time.
   - Gray if the hour has passed
   - Red for current hour
   - Green is in the future